cschladetsch/KAI/Readme.md

 [![License](https://img.shields.io/github/license/cschladetsch/flow.svg?label=License&maxAge=86400)](./LICENSE.txt)
 [![Release](https://img.shields.io/github/release/cschladetsch/flow.svg?label=Release&maxAge=60)](https://github.com/cschladetsch/kai/releases/latest)

-**Note that the Build Status is broken because this is a CMake-based project and I haven't bothered to get to work with appveyor yet**.
+**Note that the Build Status is broken because this is a CMake-based project that also requires Boost and Raknet and so on, and I haven't bothered to get to work with appveyor yet**.

 Kai is a network distributed **Object Model** for C++ with full runtime reflection, persistence, and incremental garbage collection.
 No Macros are needed to expose fields or methods to the scripting runtime.